matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 The **Archive** class is used to query cached analytics statistics (termed "archive data").

-You can use **Archive** instances to get archive data for one or more sites, for one or more periods and one optional segment.
+You can use **Archive** instances to get data that was archived for one or more sites, for one or more periods and one optional segment.

 If archive data is not found, this class will initiate the archiving process.
 [1](#footnote-1)